10 Things You Need to Know About Taking Too Many Medications

 Polypharmacy has become a big problem, particularly among older adults.
-“There are many factors contributing to the high rates of polypharmacy we’re seeing, including patients living longer, more medicines coming on the market, and our fragmented health system, where care is often uncoordinated,” says Caleb Alexander, MD, co-director of the Johns Hopkins Center for Drug Safety and Effectiveness.
+“There are many factors contributing to the high rates of polypharmacy we’re seeing, including patients living longer, more medicines coming on the market, and our fragmented health system, where care is often uncoordinated,” says Caleb Alexander, MD, co-director of the Johns Hopkins Center for Drug Safety and Effectiveness in Baltimore.
 “Prescription medicines serve an invaluable role in the treatment of many diseases, but millions of Americans are on medicines they may no longer need.”

-Don’t forget vitamins and OTC meds
+Don’t forget vitamins and OTC medications

-In fact, the vast majority of older adults taking prescriptions are also using over-the-counter treatments, says Dr. Alexander, who co-authored a 2016 study on the subject in JAMA Internal Medicine.
-“In this paper we found that 15 percent of older adults were at risk for a major drug-to-drug interactions because of the combination of prescription medicines with over-the-counter medicines and dietary supplements,” he says.
+In fact, the vast majority of older adults taking prescriptions are also using OTC treatments, says Dr. Alexander, who co-authored a 2016 study on the subject in JAMA Internal Medicine.
+“In this paper, we found that 15 percent of older adults were at risk for major drug-to-drug interactions because of the combination of prescription medicines with over-the-counter medicines and dietary supplements,” he says.
 The types of non-prescription pills found to lead to troubles included omega-3 fish oil, aspirin, potassium, and garlic.
-Check out these 10 OTC medications that you’re using all wrong––you might be surprised.
+Check out these 10 OTC medications that you’re using all wrong.

 Beware the Rx cascade

 Other combinations can cause reactions ranging from “confusion to life-threatening cardiac events and anything in between,” says Dr. Alexander.
 Then there’s the prescribing cascade, in which a bad reaction to one medication is viewed as a distinct medical issue that leads to another prescription, and so on.
 Call it “distraction complexity,” says Dr. Alexander.
-Make sure you know these 13 medication combos you should completely avoid.
+Make sure you know these 13 medication combinations you should completely avoid.

 Getting older could mean fewer pills

-Watch for med mistakes
+Watch for medication mistakes

 Let loved ones help out